-The HSCIC will receive the majority of income from DH in the form of Grant in Aid, Programme Revenue and in some situations Programme Capital and direct commissions.
+The HSCIC is primarily funded by grant-in-aid (GiA) funding from the Department of Health for core and statutory activities which includes certain national data collections, surveys, staff costs to support programmes and core support services.
+In addition, income is received from a number of bodies to fund specific work, with the largest customers being DH and NHS England (NHS E).
 During 2013-14 a range of historic DH accountable initiatives transferred to NHS England or other ALBs.
 Therefore in 2014-15 formal income will come from NHS E and other ALBs for historic services and programmes and new work.